HYGEOS supports future spatial mission

 Support to spatial mission

 Earth Observation (EO) satellites monitor the state and health of our planet.
 To ensure long-term availability of observations and to advance our knowledge of our living environment, continuous innovation is essential to harness novel ideas to shape pioneering satellite missions.
 During the multi-year conception phase of new EO missions, many researches are conducted to prepare the operational exploitation of data.
 HYGEOS team has in-depth knowledge of the radiative transfer into the Earth system (atmosphere, land surface, ocean).
-Radiative transfer being at the heart of remote senting, HYGEOS has a long term experience in supporting future missions definitions as well as improving the data analysis of present and past missions.
+Radiative transfer being at the heart of remote senting, HYGEOS has a long-term experience in supporting future missions’ definitions as well as improving the data analysis of present and past missions.

 The latest contribution…

 HYGEOS participates in a Scientific Framework contract, together with the Laboratoire d’Optique Atmosphérique and ICARE data and services center, for the development of Cloud Products from current (EPS, MSG, Sentinel-3) and next generation (MTG, EPS-SG, CO2M) satellites.
-In this context, HYGEOS gives support to EUMETSAT in improving or developing new algorithms related to coloud remote sensing products with any instrument being exploited by EUMETSAT.
+In this context, HYGEOS gives support to EUMETSAT in improving or developing new algorithms related to cloud remote sensing products with any instrument being exploited by EUMETSAT.
 The activities include the exploitation of the synergistic capabilities of available instruments, as well as the validation and quality assessment of the products.

-In preparing future missions, HYGEOS has a growing activity in producing test data to anticipate the L1 data flow from future missions at both the agencies level and end-users level.
+In preparing future missions, HYGEOS has a growing activity in producing test data to anticipate the L1 data flow from future missions at both the agencies level and end-user’s level.
 The latest contribution is the production of simulated Top-Of-Atmosphere (TOA) radiance for the Multi-Angle Polarimeter (MAP) and Cloud Imager (CLIM) instruments for the evaluation of data processing of the forthcoming Copernicus CO2 Monitoring Mission (CO2M), one of the 6 Copernicus Sentinel Expansion missions.
-CO2M will measure atmospheric carbon dioxide produced by human activity with the objective to assess the effectivemess of EU policy measures, and to track their impact towards decarboning Europe and meeting national emission reduction targets.
+CO2M will measure atmospheric carbon dioxide produced by human activity with the objective to assess the effectiveness of EU policy measures, and to track their impact towards decarboning Europe and meeting national emission reduction targets.

 HYGEOS participates also in a Framework contract, together with other French companies, to perform studies and software development of Level 2 algorithms in support to the CNES activities related to the processing and quality of Earth Observation imagery.
 As part of this, HYGEOS helps anticipating the data analysis for the CNES future hyperspectral mission using, as proxy, the data of the Italian Space Agency PRISMA (PRecursore IperSpettrale della Missione Applicativa) mission.